 - On a scale 0-10 how do you rate your experience?

 Tip: target people who browsed a substantial number of pages (depending on your website, for some it can be 5 while for others 10) and are about to exit the website.
-They had an opportunity to familiarize with your website and are likely to know what’s good or bad.
+They had an opportunity to familiarize themselves with your website and are likely to know what’s good or bad.
 If you want to find out why people are bouncing right after entering the website or shortly after, use a simple exit survey.

 - What problems did you encounter while using the website?